claudiocandio/borsello/README.md

 ### Compiling the App

-Compile the Android mobile App
+Compile the Android mobile App, this may take a while depending on your hardware
 ```bash
 $ ionic cordova build android --prod --release
 ```